 Population and sampling plan

-Target population: According to the Taiwan Ministry of Education Department of Statistics (2011), over 100,000 students have taken the national university entrance exam which is roughly 66.6%.
+Target population: According to the Taiwan Ministry of Education Department of Statistics (2011), over 100,000 students have taken the national university entrance exam, which is roughly 66.6%.
 Since the 1990s, many junior colleges and trade schools have been promoted to universities.
 Target populations were 177 college students in Taiwan.
 The convenience sample included students enrolled in the National Taichung University of Education, Ling Tung University, and Toko University in Taiwan.

 Sampling plan: The entire accessible population included 390 people, who were invited to participate in the study.
-However, the final data-producing sample was self-selected depending on those who agreed to participate in the study.
+However, the final data-producing sample was self-selected, depending on those who agreed to participate in the study.

 Instrumentation